 - Less is more

-- Keep it easy to read, which means avoiding fancy graphics and images.
-Use simple bullet points, and if possible, upload both a PDF and Word Doc.
+Keep it easy to read, which means avoiding fancy graphics and images.
+Use one of our resume templates, use simple bullet points, and if possible, submit it in both PDF and Word Doc.
 That way, it’s easier to be scanned by applicant tracking systems.